JohnNilsson/johnnilsson.github.com/_posts/2012-07-15-type-classes.markdown

 ```

 A slightly more verbose approach is to revert back to the original
-ad-hoc approach.
+ad-hoc polymorphism.
 But this time we can reuse all parts of the code.
 We cold even generate this code using a T4 template.

 ```c#